“Get A Leg Up” Award

 About the RCS Project Grant

 RCS Project Grants are project-based awards open to alumni of Rat City Studios.
-The mission of these awards is to offer continued support, keep in touch with those who contributed to the growth of RCS, and to give them a leg up in their endeavors as artists.
-These awards are also meant to honor the legacy of mentors who have fostered through offering opportunity, kind words, or through leading as a role-model.
+The mission of these awards is to offer continued support and to give alumni a leg up in their endeavors as artists.
+These awards are also intended to be a way of keeping in touch with the goals of alumni, as well as to honor the legacy of mentors who have fostered artists through offering opportunities, kind words, or through leading as a role-models.

-These awards are available to provide support for RCS artist projects, including the development, completion, or presentation of new work.
-Funding may be used for artist fees, materials, equipment, space rental, travel for research, documentation, professional development opportunities, marketing & promotion, and many other project needs.
+There are three awards available, which will be awarded to three proposed projects.
+One at $1000, and two at $500.
+These awards are available to provide support for RCS Alumni projects, including the development, completion, or presentation of new work.
+Funding may also be used for artist fees, materials, equipment, space rental, travel for research/ education, documentation, professional development opportunities, marketing & promotion, and other project needs.
+These are open ended grants given with the intent of supporting you on your journey as artists.

 A Note From Deb

-I am growing support for past studio assistants who are making their way as artists in the field of ceramics.
+I am growing support for RCS Alumni who are making their way as artists in the field of ceramics.
 Emerging artists come to RCS to join in a 1-2 year work-trade exchange.
-Everyone gets something different out of it and leaves with an experience that will inform their professional development and studio practice.
-Many are forging a path as artists by furthering their learning, participating in a residency, and/ or setting up their own studio.
+Everyone gets something different out of their time at RCS, and leaves with an experience that will inform their professional development and studio practice.
+Many are forging a path as artists by furthering their knowledge, participating in a residencies, and/ or setting up their own studios.
 They are succeeding!
-Yet, as we all know, this path is a long journey and a well placed leg up goes a long way.
+Yet, as we all know, this path is a long journey and a well placed “Leg Up” goes a long way.
 I see a need for continued support and encouragement, and therefore I am working to establish yearly project grants for RCS Alumni.

 If you would like to support as a donor, consider matching or starting another award for RCS Alumni.